Kwara on Path of Good, Steady Recovery under AbdulRazaq, Says Tinubu

 “We are going to continue to work together.
 Never will Kwara State slide (back) to the hands of the termites.
 Never again.”

-Tinubu had earlier received a thundering applause, a standing ovation and voice endorsements of his bid, after the governor spoke extensively about his outstanding roles in the Otoge campaign and then introduced him to the delegates ahead of the presidential primaries.
+Tinubu had earlier received applause, a standing ovation, and voice endorsements of his bid, after the Governor spoke extensively about his outstanding roles in the ‘Otoge’ campaign and then introduced him to the delegates ahead of the presidential primaries.

-Speaking on AbdulRazaq’s strides in basic education, health and rural-urban development, the presidential aspirant applauded AbdulRazaq for committing himself to the course of humanity.
+Speaking to the AbdulRazaq’s strides in basic education, health and rural-urban development, Tinubu applauded the governor for committing himself to the course of humanity.

-He said he is better prepared to chart the path of success and prosperity for Nigerians, promising to use education and social welfare as effective weapons against poverty in the country.
+The presidential aspirant said he was better prepared to chart the path of success and prosperity for Nigerians, promising to use education and social welfare as effective weapons against poverty in the country.

 “We are coming up with a lot of programmes, just make me your president.
 I know better how to do it.
 I can chart the path to success.
 I can navigate the road to prosperity.
 I can make the way for your education.
 I can mentor the children for successful future.

 “I believe in it because education is the greatest weapon against poverty.
-I am standing before you because of good education.
+I am standing before you because of good education,” he said, with his speech frequently interspersed by applause from the audience.

 “I thank you for this uproar and smooth endorsement.
 I thank you.
-May God not put you to shame,” he stated.
+May God not put you to shame.”

-The former Lagos governor said AbdulRazaq has earned the right to win another term in office and would be fully supported for the bid.
+The former Lagos governor said AbdulRazaq had earned the right to win another term in office and would be fully supported for the bid.

 Tinubu said whatever grievances among some party chieftains would be resolved, adding that disagreements are a key element of party politics and can always be managed.